Criminal cases against Yulia Tymoshenko since 2010: Manafort effort to discredit Tymoshenko

 According to an investigation led by Alan Friedman of The Guardian, the 2011 case against Tymoshenko was fabricated by Viktor Yanukovych.
 He hired American political consultant Paul Manafort, who created a strategy to discredit Tymoshenko abroad.
 Rick Gates, Manafort's then-deputy, and Konstantin Kilimnik, another senior Manafort associate who the FBI believes has links to Russian military intelligence, both collaborated with The Guardian's investigation.

 In 2012, the law firm Skadden, Arps, Slate, Meagher & Flom was hired to produce a report for the Ukrainian Ministry of Justice defending the prosecution of Tymoshenko as part of Manafort's efforts to improve Ukraine's international image.
 The report was worked on by Alex van der Zwaan and Gregory Craig. van der Zwaan, a Dutch attorney at Skadden's London office and son-in-law of Russian oligarch German Khan, pleaded guilty in February 2018 to lying to the FBI about the nature of his work on the report and his contacts with Kilimnik, and to destroying evidence sought by the Mueller investigation.
 He was sentenced to 30 days in federal prison and ordered to pay a $20,000 fine.
 In January 2019, Skadden agreed to forfeit to the U.S. government the $4.6 million it had received from the Ministry and to retroactively register as a foreign agent.
 Craig, a partner at Skadden and former White House Counsel in the Obama administration, was indicted in April 2019 for his role in lying to the U.S. government about the extent of the firm's work for the Ministry and altering documents as part of the attempted coverup.

+2026 bribery case

+In 2026, Tymoshenko was investigated by the National Anti-Corruption Bureau of Ukraine (NABU) on allegations that she had organised a scheme to bribe Verkhovna Rada members in exchange for their votes.
+Tymoshenko denied the allegations and said they were politically motivated.
+She was released on bail of about $762,000.